 Were there any improvements in their emotional connection with the scar?

-If your client needs more than one treatment for the tissue to achieve maximum possible improvement then please pursue those treatments and include that in your case study.
+If your client needs more than one treatment for the tissue to achieve maximum possible improvement then please pursue those treatments and include those additional treatment descriptions in your case study.

 ONLY MSTR® treatment should be included in the study.
 Adding other modalities to the treatment session does not clearly demonstrate that MSTR® created the positive outcome, and that study will be rejected.

-If your case study is too brief in nature, does not demonstrate competency or positive outcomes then it will be rejected as a submission and you will be asked for a replacement study.
+If your case study is too brief in nature, does not demonstrate competency, or positive outcomes ofr your client, then it will be rejected as a submission and you will be asked for a replacement study.

 Treatment should be on humans – not animals, unless of course you are taking the MSTR® course for dogs or horses.

-Your case study should be TYPED – not handwritten.
+To re-emphasize: Your case studies should be TYPED – not handwritten.

-With those guideline in mind you are free to construct and present your studies in as creative and interesting a way as you choose.
+With those guideline in mind, you are free to construct and present your studies in as creative and interesting a way as you can.

-Please complete your 20 question test before starting your case studies.
-There are several important points in the test that you need to be sure of before working on your test case subjects.
+Please complete your 20 question online test before starting your case studies.
+There are several important points in the test that you need to be aware of before working on your test case subjects.
 We need to know you're aware of them - so complete your online test, first!

 For your guidance, here are a couple of examples of the kind of standard of work we're looking for: